GoCarrot/base_image_factory/README.md

 Because FluentBit does not allow glob matches for parser or plugins config, and does not allow configuring parsers or plugins in normal config files, this image provides the files /etc/td-agent-bit/10_service_plugins.conf and /etc/td-agent-bit/10_service_parsers.conf.
 Downstream provisioners may _append_ content to these files in order to provide plugins and parsers for their usecases.

 #### Disabling FluentBit
-Downstream provisioners almost certainly do not want FluentBit running while they are doing provisioning.

 To disable FluentBit at boot, use the following user-data
 ```
 #cloud-config